Riegelmann Boardwalk: Dimensions and materials

 The Riegelmann Boardwalk stretches for 2.7 mi from West 37th Street at the border of Coney Island and Sea Gate to Brighton 15th Street in Brighton Beach.
 The boardwalk is 80 ft wide for most of its length, though portions in Brighton Beach are 50 ft wide.
 It is raised 13 or 14 ft above sea level to protect against storm surges.
 According to a speech given in 1923 to the Rotary Club of Brooklyn, the raised boardwalk was designed to "give ample clear space under the boardwalk" both parallel and perpendicular to the deck.
 Staircases and ramps lead southward to the beach at intervals of 1 1/2 blocks or 300 ft.
 Ramps also connect the boardwalk to the streets to the north.

 The boardwalk has a steel and concrete foundation supporting wood planking for the walkway, though much of this is no longer visible due to the beach having been raised after the boardwalk was constructed.
 The boardwalk was built using 1700000 yd3 of sand, 120000 ST of stone, 7700 yd3 of reinforced concrete, and 3600000 ft of timber flooring.
 To prevent violent waves from crashing against the boardwalk, sixteen rock jetties were built at intervals of 600 ft.
 The beaches are not a natural feature; the sand that would naturally replenish Coney Island is cut off by the jetty at Breezy Point, Queens.
 Following the boardwalk's construction, sand has been redeposited on the beaches via beach nourishment.

 The boardwalk is designed to handle a maximum load of 125 lb/ft2.
 To accomplish this, designer Philip Farley installed a precast concrete-girder structure under the boardwalk on the advice of J.W.
 Hackney, who designed Atlantic City's boardwalk.
 Pile bents were placed every 20 ft, with each bent containing two bundles of four reinforced concrete piles.
 The piles rest on bases that measure 14 in square and extend downward 20 ft.
 The ends of the girder structures are cantilevered outside the piles.

 The boardwalk's planks are set in a modified chevron design, running at 45-degree angles between two longitudinal wooden axes.
 The diagonal pattern was intended to "facilitate ease in walking", according to American Lumberman magazine, while the 6 ft wooden axes were designed for chairs to be rolled down the boardwalk.
 The boardwalk was first built using Douglas fir planks from Washington state.
 By the early 2010s, sturdy hardwoods were added to the boardwalk, as were plastic and concrete.
 The boardwalk is used as a bike lane between 6 a.m. and 9 p.m. each day, except during summers, when cycling is curtailed after 10 a.m.
+The boardwalk must be manually shoveled during snowstorms, as road salt and snowplows both damage the wood.